Njoxpy/react-learning-journey/tutorials/docs/basics/day_2.md

 ![UI](/assets/hello%20world%20in%20react.PNG)

-- So it is better to use dynamic way to update instead of hardcoding values for your application, still on that you can use dynamic as many as you.What we can't output into the the return statement in react is booleans and objects.
+- So it is better to use dynamic way to update instead of hardcoding values for your application, still on that you can use dynamic values as many times as you.What we can't output into the the return statement in react is booleans and objects.

 ```js
 const Home = () => {